thepetabyteproject/FRB121102/README.md

 # FRB121102

 This repository contains the data and analysis scripts used in the paper (here).
-Here is the basic layout for this repository.
+See the project webpage with burst fitting results: [FRB121102](https://thepetabyteproject.github.io/FRB121102/) Here is the basic layout for this repository.

 `analysis`: consists of the analysis notebooks and scripts